18 Easy English Lessons for Every Beginner Language Skill

 The connection between letters and sounds in English always seems mysterious to beginner English learners.
 It may seem like the rules of pronunciation are messy, but there are ways to determine what a word sounds like.

-These lessons will give you the basic knowledge you need about English pronunciation to start saying easy words correctly.
+To get you started on the way to improved speaking skills, the lessons below will give you the basic knowledge you need about English pronunciation to start saying easy words correctly.

 My Pronunciation Secret for Difficult Words